pivotal/docs-tap/troubleshooting-tap/troubleshoot-using-tap.hbs.md

 - `Error: Unable to connect: connection refused.
 Confirm kubeconfig details and try again`
 - `invalid apiVersion "client.authentication.k8s.io/v1alpha1"`

-**Explanation**
+### Explanation

 The cause is [Kubernetes v1.24](https://kubernetes.io/blog/2022/05/03/kubernetes-1-24-release-announcement/) dropping support for `client.authentication.k8s.io/v1alpha1`.
 For more information, see [aws/aws-cli/issues/6920](https://github.com/aws/aws-cli/issues/6920) in GitHub.

-**Solution**
+### Solution

 Follow these steps to update your `aws-cli` to a supported v2.7.35 or later, and update the kubeconfig entry for your EKS clusters:

 1. Update `aws-cli` to the latest version.
-See [AWS documentation](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) for more information.
+For more information see [AWS documentation](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).

-1. Update the kubeconfig entry for your EKS clusters:
+2. Update the kubeconfig entry for your EKS clusters:

     ```console
     aws eks update-kubeconfig --name ${EKS_CLUSTER_NAME} --region ${REGION}
     ```

-1. In a new terminal window, run a Tanzu CLI command to verify the connection issue is resolved.
+3. In a new terminal window, run a Tanzu CLI command to verify the connection issue is resolved.
    For example:

     ```console
     tanzu apps workload list